Affair Fog: “My partner had or is having an affair and seems like an entirely different person. Why?”

 How couples counseling can help.

-Couples counseling for affairs should, first and foremost, recognize that affairs present pains and questions for both parties, and it can be challenging to navigate what “moving forward” and healing means when so much emotion is present.
+Couples counseling in Denver, CO for affairs should, first and foremost, recognize that affairs present pains and questions for both parties, and it can be challenging to navigate what “moving forward” and healing means when so much emotion is present.
 At CZ Therapy Group, we use Emotion Focused Therapy (EFT) to help couples processing affairs or other challenges by co-creating awareness of triggers, behaviors, and underlying emotions that promote disconnectedness.
 See our blog about EFT couples therapy for a more thorough description of Emotion Focused Therapy for Couples and how it can support your relationship.

 If I am “in the fog” or “coming out of the fog”